The world has changed so much in 2020, and many organizations have been pushed to their absolute limit, when it comes to technology demands.

-- You don't have to worry about being left with limited (or no) support when an employee gets sick or quits suddenly.
-Outsourcing IT ensures that you have access to IT resources 24x7.
+- You don't have to worry about being left with limited (or no) support when an employee gets sick or quits suddenly

-- A good MSP will have sophisticated IT automation tools, which drives down the cost of routine management and maintenance for everyone.
+- A top-notch provider will have sophisticated IT automation tools which drive down the cost of routine management and maintenance

-- Although staff size is important, this doesn't guarantee competency.
-You'll want to verify that the vendor has a wide range of employees with the specialized skills you will need.
+- Verify that the provider has a wide range of talent with the specialized skills that you think you will need

-- Most managed IT is conducted remotely, but there are times when you will need on-site support.
-Make sure that your MSP has a plan that can offer on-site support in your area.
+- Most managed IT is conducted remotely, but there are times when you will need on-site support - make sure that your MSP has a plan that offers on-site support

-- Some organizations may have issues with giving administrative access to their entire IT network, including sensitive data.
-Typically NDAs and other specific agreements can overcome this challenge.
+- Some organizations may have issues with giving administrative access to their entire IT network, including sensitive data, so ensure you put NDAs and other specific agreements in place to overcome this challenge

-Working with a reputable managed service provider (MSP) is one of the best ways to make sure you have access to the right resources, infrastructure, and latest knowledge to support your business growth.
+Working with a reputable managed service provider (MSP) can be an ideal way to make sure you have access to the latest technical knowledge and expertise to support your business growth.

 To mitigate the potential challenges of outsourcing IT, you can:

-- Adopt a hybrid approach by having a small in-house IT team for general support, while using an MSP for specialized tasks or initiatives.
+- Adopt a hybrid approach by having a small in-house IT team for general support, while using an MSP specialized projects

-- If you have a large IT team in place, you may want to do the opposite - outsource the day-to-day maintenance and management so your team can concentrate on more strategic initiatives.
+- If you have a large IT team in place, you may want to do the opposite - outsource the day-to-day routine maintenance and management so your team can concentrate on more strategic initiatives